Scottish Trust Deeds

 - You owe at least £5,000 in total debts.

-- You have enough income to make regular contributions, or assets that may provide a return to creditors.
+- You have disposable income for regular contributions, or assets that may provide a return to creditors.

 - You cannot realistically repay your debts in full within four years.